TRASE: Tracking-free 4D Segmentation and Editing: Method

-\textbf{Gaussian Feature Clustering} To enable interactive applications with the learned 4D representation, we deploy the DBSCAN algorithm \cite{ester1996density} to cluster the Gaussian features into several groups and generate the so-called Gaussian Clusters $\boldsymbol{c_g}$ as defined in \cref{eq:cg}. $\boldsymbol{c_g}(i)$ provides the corresponding cluster ID for $i$-th Gaussian feature:
+where $Z$ is a normalization factor (e.g., the total number of pixel pairs), $\boldsymbol{W} \in \mathbb{R}^{N_p \times N_p}$ is a pixel-weight matrix similar to \cite{cen2023saga}, and $\mathrm{ReLU}(\cdot)$ ensures that only positive contributions are considered for negative pairs.
+The final loss is then defined in \cref{eq:final_loss} with an extra regularization term to stabilize the feature learning.

-Note that $N_c$ refers to the total number of clusters.
-We demonstrate them visually in~\cref{fig:teaser}.
-As can be observed, they represent distinct objects in 4D space.
+\textbf{Inference.} To enable interactive applications with the learned 4D representation, we deploy DBSCAN algorithm \cite{ester1996density} to cluster the Gaussian features into several groups and generate the so-called Gaussian clusters.
+In contrast to the K-Means algorithm~\cite{lloyd1982least, macqueen1967some}, it does not require any prior knowledge of the number of clusters in a scene.
+As can be seen in~\cref{fig:teaser}, clusters represent distinct objects, which verifies accurate alignment of our learned feature space with the object-level semantic field.

-Since a typical scene contains a large number of Gaussians (more than 300k), we adopt the sub-sampling scheme proposed by \cite{cen2023saga}, where only 2\% of the Gaussian features are used for clustering.
-We propagate the cluster IDs to the remaining $98\%$ of the Gaussians by computing the feature similarity between cluster-representative Gaussians.
-In the supplementary material, we demonstrate that the performance is not affected by a significant reduction in the number of Gaussians contributing to the generation of clusters.
+We further observe that the object boundaries can be effectively refined by applying a simple similarity threshold, which prunes Gaussians with features that are less similar to the corresponding cluster's mean.
+This simple technique enhances the method's performance in challenging segmentation scenarios, such as those involving occlusions and affected by sparse observations.